zhenging/hist207b/notes/03_reconstruction/outline.md

 + Give back political (vote, hold office) & economic (land) power back to  confederate leaders (Why need pardons?
 Traitors)
 + Freed slaves' view of J's program?

-#### B. J opposed granting the right to the African-Americans. _Why was this significant?_
+#### B. J opposed granting the right to the African-Americans.
+**Why was this significant?**
 + No blacks vote under J's program.
 + Lots of elections were coming up in the South.
 + Political power up for grabs
 + Black excluded.

-#### C. J states that the southern states would have to do the following to be readmitted: ratify the 13th Amendment (No More Slavery), nullify secession, and cancel their confederate debt. _Why was this significant?_
+#### C. J states that the southern states would have to do the following to be readmitted: ratify the 13th Amendment (No More Slavery), nullify secession, and cancel their confederate debt.
+**Why was this significant?**
 + Mississippi and Texas defied J's program on 13th Amendment.
 J still supported their readmission anyway.
 + Characterize J's Program: **Amazingly Lenient**

 ### 2. Why did J choose to promote the reconciliation of the North and South at the expense of doing "more" for the freed slaves?

 #### A. J was commited to the doctrine of states' rights
-Study carefully #2 on the Reconstruction Evidence Sheet.
+Study carefully ES #2 on the Reconstruction Evidence Sheet.
 (States' Rights) Be able to define and give an example of states' rights.
 Know why the doctrine of states' rights was significant in the debate between J and the Republicans in Congress.
 Know the argumetns J employed in defending states' rights and how the RRs attempted to counter those Arguments.
 + Key state right issue: Would freed slaves vote?